Biržai Castle

+Biržai Castle (Biržų pilis, [ˈbɪrʒuː pɪɫɪs]) is a 16th century castle in Biržai, northern Lithuania.
+It is located in Aukštaitija region, Panevėžys County.
+The castle was the first Italian-style bastion fort in Lithuania and one of the first in North-Eastern Europe.
+The well-preserved castle (most recently restored in 2013) now houses a museum, a library and a restaurant.

-Biržai Castle is a castle in Biržai, Lithuania.
-Construction of the earth bastion-type castle started in 1586 by the order of Krzysztof Mikołaj "the Lightning" Radziwiłł.
+Construction of the earth bastion-type castle started in 1586 by the order of Krzysztof "Piorun" Radziwiłł.
 In 1575, preparing for this construction, a dam was built on the Agluona and Apaščia rivers at their confluence, and the artificial Lake Širvėna, covering about 40 km2, was created.
-Major castle building works were finished in 1589.
+Major works were finished in 1589.

-Since the second half of the 17th century, the castle has been the main seat of the Biržai-Dubingiai Radziwiłł family line, which was transferred here from the Dubingiai Castle.
-Biržai Castle served as a major defensive structure during the wars with Sweden.
+Since the second half of the 17th century, the castle has been the main seat of the Biržai-Dubingiai Radziwiłł (Radvila) family line, which was transferred here from the Dubingiai Castle.
+Biržai Castle served as an essential Lithuanian stronghold during the wars with Sweden.

 The castle was reconstructed from ruins in the 1980s, in the Renaissance-Baroque style.
 The residential manor of the castle houses a library and a regional history museum "Sėla" (literally Selonia), founded in 1928.

+History

+Duke Krzysztof Radziwiłł built the largest and strongest, at that time, Italian-style bastion fortress in Lithuania for the protection of his lands and the northern Lithuanian border with Livonia.
+Works began in 1575 with the construction of a dam at the confluence of the Apasčia and Agluona rivers.
+In 1586-1589, the embankments were poured.
+A stately manor house, an Evangelical-Reformed Church, an arsenal and food storehouses, barracks and other buildings were built.
+The fortress and the town formed an integrated defensive complex.
+Construction was completed in 1589.

+The Grand Duke of Lithuania and King of Poland, Sigismund III Vasa, and later his descendants, did not give up their claim to the Swedish throne and led Lithuania and Poland into years of war with Sweden, during which on 7 August 1625, the castle was besieged by about 8000 Swedish troops.
+The siege was led by the Swedish King Gustav II Adolf.
+After a second siege on 7 September 1625, the castle garrison surrendered and the stronghold was destroyed.
+The Swedes took 60 cannons with them.
+In 1627, a treaty was signed with the King of Sweden, according to which the castle was returned to the Radvilas.